cksystemsteaching/selfie/README.md

 Digital memory always provides two things: *storage* and an *address space*!
 And it is important to distinguish the two because there can be address spaces without storage but no storage without an address space.
 How else would you find anything?
 Also, the size of storage and address spaces are measured quite differently.
 The amount of storage is obviously measured in number of bytes.
 Sounds simple but there is quite a bit of potential confusion here.
 First of all, when we speak of storage we mean something that can store information.
 Whether that storage is *volatile* or *non-volatile* is of no concern to us. *Volatile memory* such as main memory looses all information when power is cut whereas *non-volatile memory* such a USB stick does not.
 However, the terms memory and volatile memory as well as the terms storage and non-volatile memory are often used synonymously but not here.
 So, please keep that in mind.

+> Digital memory comes with storage and an address space

 The other source of potential confusion is that memory sizes may be reported using base 2 and base 10 prefixes.
 For example, 1 kilobyte may be 1000 bytes or 1024 bytes.
 With kilobytes the difference is not a big deal but it becomes one when we move to larger prefixes such as mega, giga, tera, and so on.
 That is why the computer science community not too long ago *officially* decided to use base 10 exclusively with kilobyte, megabyte, gigabyte, terabyte and so on, and introduced the new prefixes kibi, mebi, gibi, tebi and so on to use base 2.
 But most likely you have never heard of kibibytes before and that is the problem.
 People often still use kilobytes et cetera ambiguously with base 2 and base 10.
 However, there is a simple rule of thumb that says that volatile memory is usually measured in base 2 and non-volatile memory in base 10.
 Since our focus here is not so much on volatility of memory, we stick to the old-fashioned way and just use base 2 with prefixes of bytes, and say so, if not.

 Below is a summary of the relevant prefixes.
 We include kilobits et cetera for later but point out that those are usually not used to measure memory sizes but the speed at which bit-encoded information is processed.
 We hear more about that below.
 Base 10 is standard for prefixes of bits.
 Thus there also exist kibibits et cetera which we nevertheless omit: